TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 ## Change the on-death drops

 - Stop the currently running server
-- Under the net.minecraft.entity.monster package, you will find a number of entities
+- Under the net.minecraft.entity.monster package, you will find a number of entities, one of:
+ EntityBlaze, EntityEnderman, EntityGhast, EntityIronGolem, EntityMagmaCube, EntityPigZombie, EntitySkeleton, EntitySnowman, EntitySpider, EntityWitch
 - Open the class for the entity you wish to edit
 - Find the dropFewItems() method